 Learning and Assessment

-Learning will take the form of directed study, personal development opportunities, role play, self-directed study and enrichment activities.
-Assessment of the unit will be through a range of role play and simulation, discussion, journal writing, assignments and a creative project which all demonstrate theoretical understanding and interpersonal reflection.
+Learning will take the form of directed study, personal development opportunities, role play/small group practice, self-directed study and enrichment activities.
+Assessment of the unit will be through a range of; role play and observations, group discussion, journal writing, presentations, debates and assignments which will all demonstrate theoretical understanding and clear reflection.